Defective Medical Products

 - Contaminated blood products in cases of hepatitis C

-If your injury was caused by a faulty medical device you may be able to claim in negligence and/or under the Consumer Protection Act 1987.
+If your injury was caused by a faulty medical device, you may be able to make a claim for negligence under the Consumer Protection Act 1987.

-Your claim could be against the hospital where you underwent the surgery, the manufacturer of the product, the importer or the supplier.
-Our experienced team, including former Morgan Jones Pett experts Sara Westwood and Simon Bransby, will identify the correct organisation to whom the claim should be directed.
+Your claim could be against the hospital where you underwent the surgery, the manufacturer of the defective medical product, the importer or the supplier.
+Our experienced team, including former Morgan Jones Pett experts Sara Westwood and Simon Bransby, will identify the negligent party in any claim.

-If you think you have been adversely affected or injured by defective equipment or medicines please contact our expert team of lawyers who will be happy to advise.
+If you think you have been adversely affected or injured by defective equipment or medicines please contact our expert team of lawyers on 01603 660 811.
+They will be happy to advise.

 Please contact one of the team to discuss your specific requirements: